December 1, 2021

 Likewise, a novice-novice pairing can present a unique opportunity to the beginners to learn, practice their skills, develop new insights, and refine the manner in which they approach future problems.

-Ultimately, pair programming seeks to bust the myth that an individual programmer can always be the hero or firefighter on a team.
 Because, working with a team means practising code stewardship not code ownership.
 This is what sets everyone up for success, together.

 And these are our key takeaways from the OSlash x Menlo Workshop on Pair Programming.

 We are thankful to Menlo and can’t wait for #TheMenloEffect to kick in at OSlash.

 Join us in a critical examination of AI cyber security.
 This blog outlines what AI is about in cyber security, its multi-dimensional benefits, and real-life implementation situations.

 AI can be used for product development in multiple ways, such as automating tasks and testing prototypes.
 Learn more about AI in this space with use cases and examples.